-Long Range Graph Benchmark (LRGB) \cite{LRGB} proposed 3 conditions for a dataset to potentially require long-range interactions (LRI).
-Firstly, a necessary condition is that the graphs have to be sufficiently large, in particular larger than typical GNNs receptive field.
-Secondly, the nature of the task itself has to indicate that long-range dependencies between nodes are crucial to properly predict properties, with local interactions not being enough.
-Lastly, the experimental results should support this, i.e., models that incorporate global knowledge, like GNNs with topological encodings or graph transformers, have to outperform local message-passing ones.
-For graph classification and regression, peptide property prediction was proposed as a group of tasks that meet these conditions.
+Long Range Graph Benchmark (LRGB) \cite{LRGB} proposed 3 conditions for a dataset to potentially require learning long-range interactions (LRI).
+Firstly, a necessary condition is that the graphs must be sufficiently large, significantly exceeding the typical GNN receptive field.
+Secondly, the nature of the task itself must require long-range dependencies between nodes, with local interactions being insufficient.
+Lastly, the experiments should confirm this - models with global knowledge, such as GNNs with topological encodings or graph transformers, must outperform local message-passing ones.
+For graph classification and regression, peptide property prediction was proposed as a task family meeting these conditions.

-We show that this is not necessarily the case, particularly in relation to the third condition.
-Peptides at the atomic level are certainly large and ``long'' (large diameter, low atom degrees) enough graphs to suggest a possible LRI.
-However, the biological motivation for LRI in peptide function prediction is weaker compared to larger proteins.
-Long-range interactions are relevant in proteins because of their large structures, which enable complex folding through distant amino acid interactions, and thus impact their functional properties.
-In contrast, the smaller size of the peptides naturally limits such possibilities, in many cases leading to a lack of well-defined structure \cite{peptides_structure}.
+We show that this is not necessarily the case, especially for the third condition.
+While atomic-level peptide graphs are large and elongated (large diameter, low atom degrees) enough to suggest potential LRI, the biological motivation for such interactions in peptide property prediction is weaker than for larger proteins.
+In proteins, LRI arise from complex folding driven by distant amino acid interactions and strongly influence functional properties.
+By contrast, the smaller size of peptides naturally limits these effects and often leads to a lack of well-defined structure \cite{peptides_structure}.

-The third point, i.e., the superior performance of models with global knowledge, is the easiest to validate quantitatively.
+The third point, namely the superior performance of models with global knowledge, is the easiest to validate quantitatively.
 Since the argument is based on experimental results, it suffices to show that inherently local short-range models outperform long-range ones.
 Molecular fingerprints exactly fulfill these requirements.
-By obtaining SOTA results, we show that they provide strong evidence against the third claim, i.e., that peptide function prediction relies primarily on short-range interactions.
+By obtaining SOTA results, we show that they provide strong evidence against the third claim, indicating that peptide function prediction primarily depends on short-range interactions.